 - Allow for and plan the direction of the overflow.

 Rain Garden Construction

 Excavate the rain garden and place the soil on the downhill side to build the berm and retain water.
-Deeply loosen the soil in the bottom of the garden (2-4 feet).
-If soil texture is high in clay, add compost improve in drainage.
+Deeply loosen the soil in the bottom of the garden.
+If soil texture is high in clay, add compost to improve drainage.
 Then level out the base so that water spreads evenly across the bottom.

-Once the garden is formed, plant it densly enough to fill in the spaces quickly.
-Add either non-dyed shredded hardwood mulch or leaf compost.
+Once the garden is formed, plant it densely enough to cover the ground quickly and then apply mulch.
+Use either non-dyed shredded hardwood mulch or leaf compost.